kormax/osaifu-keitai-google-pixel/README.md

 - Android implementation is much worse in comparison to the one Apple has:
   - Google Wallet app wraps external apps instead of implementing all functionality on its own.
   - CRS?? applet on Android does not notify the operating system about events that happen with the SE, so there are no interaction animations, and balance has to be synchronized inisde apps manually by using the 'refresh' button instead of it being tracked by the OS in the background.
-  - Provisioned "systems" share? same logical space, therefore having multiple services with overlapping service and system codes is not possible, user has to reconfigure the applet each time he wants to enable one of the conflicting systems.
+  - Provisioned "systems" share? same logical space, therefore having multiple services with overlapping service and system codes is not possible, user has to reconfigure 'move to/from mainland' the applet each time he wants to enable one of the conflicting systems.

 - During the tests i've found out that CarKey applet does not work on rooted system as it requires hardware-backed SafetyNet attestation before configuration, which cannot be achieved with root.
-It is possible that google, other devs such as felicanetworks expand this harware-based check to more apps, thus making root-based methods irreversibly unusable.
+It is possible that google, other devs such as felicanetworks expand this harware-based check to more apps, thus making root-based bypass irreversibly unusable.